-Erythema multiforme is a skin condition often associated with an overreaction to an infection or medication.
+Erythema multiforme is a skin condition often associated with an overreaction to an infection (usually herpes simplex) or medication.
 It can affect skin throughout the body.
-Erythema multiforme has two forms:
+Erythema multiforme has 2 forms:

 Erythema multiforme is more common in young adults.